PSP-Archive/docs/code-archive/other-projects.md

 - [PBPCombiner](https://github.com/remixer-dec/PBPCombiner) - combines separated PBP files for old PSP CFWs into a single one right in your browser.
 - [pimp-my-name](https://github.com/Yonaba/pimp-my-name) - Small old homebrew Lua application written in Lua for PSP.
 - [Psp-battery](https://github.com/boozerboozeman/psp-battery) - check temps of the battery for PSP.
+- [PSPCord](https://github.com/noche-x/PSPCord) - This is a application that let's you talk with other users on your PSP.
 - [psp-helloworld](https://github.com/shvelo/psp-helloworld) - Hello World on Sony PSP.
 - [PSPlinkusb](https://github.com/pspdev/psplinkusb) - General purpose homebrew/debugging toolkit for PSP.
 - [psplyric](https://github.com/acourreges/psplyrics) - Music Player + Lyrics Viewer for the PSP.